ThomasB123/Changing_Lives/README.md

 # ChangingLives

-This is a re-upload of the files from a private repository.
-Hence why there is no version history.
+This is a re-upload of files from a private repository, hence the lack of version history.